rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-how-to-guide.md

 ## Turn on and off the robot

-Assuming you have finish the headless setup
+Assuming you have finished the headless setup
 - To turn on, just switch on the power bank to `I` position
 - To turn off
     - NoMachine GUI: use the Ubuntu system poweroff